spotflow-io/device-sdk/README.md

 - **Minimal severity of sent log messages** (the *level* of sent log messages)

-The configuration process uses the mechanism of *desired* and *reported* values that are stored for each device in the Spotflow platform and are synchronized using the MQTT protocol.
+The configuration process uses the mechanism of *desired* and *reported* values that are stored for each device in the Spotflow platform and are synchronized either directly over MQTT or through a BLE gateway.
 If Zephyr Settings subsystem is enabled, the device SDK uses it to persist the last active configuration.

 ```mermaid